 Skip to content

-In algorithms, the repeated execution of a task is quite common and is closely related to the analysis of complexity.
-Therefore, before delving into the concepts of time complexity and space complexity, let's first explore how to implement repetitive tasks in programming.
-This involves understanding two fundamental programming control structures: iteration and recursion.
+In algorithms, repeatedly executing a task is very common and closely related to complexity analysis.
+Therefore, before introducing time complexity and space complexity, let's first understand how to implement repeated task execution in programs, namely the two basic program control structures: iteration and recursion.

 2.2.1 Iteration

-Iteration is a control structure for repeatedly performing a task.
-In iteration, a program repeats a block of code as long as a certain condition is met until this condition is no longer satisfied.
+Iteration is a control structure for repeatedly executing a task.
+In iteration, a program repeatedly executes a segment of code under certain conditions until those conditions are no longer satisfied.

-The for loop is one of the most common forms of iteration, and it's particularly suitable when the number of iterations is known in advance.
+The for loop is one of the most common forms of iteration, suitable for use when the number of iterations is known in advance.

 iteration.py